Rules and Information

 Referee Organization: The Tournament Director employs a referee organization to referee all games.
 The referee organization is independent from the tournament, the Tournament Director, Downtown Las Vegas Soccer Club (Downtown LVSC), and the City of Las Vegas.
 To maintain this independence, the Tournament Director will not over-rule referee decisions under any circumstance.

 Local Teams: Credentials check for local teams will be held on Wednesday night (Oct.
-26th) from 2-7pm in the Downtown LVSC Temporary Classroom, located at 6175 Spring Mountain Rd.
-The Bally Room 89146.
+25th) from 2-7pm at a location that will be determined.
 This choice is also an option for traveling teams.

-Traveling Teams: Credentials check for traveling teams will be held on Friday Oct 28th5-9pm at Elk Lodge located at 4100 West Charleston Blvd., Las Vegas NV 89102.
+Traveling Teams: Credentials check for traveling teams will be held on Friday Oct 27th 5-9pm at Elk Lodge located at 4100 West Charleston Blvd., Las Vegas NV 89102.
 The nearest cross-streets are Valley View and Charleston.
 (Map) Follow the signs for parking and entrance.